meghane/game-vault/README.md

 **RAWG API endpoints**
 - [GET] /games - Get a list of games.
 - [GET] /games/{id} - Get detailed information about a specific game.

+### API Usage
+**About**
+The **RAWG API** is a comprehensive video game database API that provides detailed information about video games across various platforms.
+It offers data on game titles, genres, platforms, developers, ratings, and more.
+For more information, visit the [RAWG API Documentation](https://rawg.io/apidocs).